PaperMC/Paper/CONTRIBUTING.md

 We are in the process of switching nullability annotation libraries, so you might need to use one or the other:

 **For classes we add**: Fields, method parameters and return types that are nullable should be marked via the `@Nullable` annotation from `org.jspecify.annotations`.
-Whenever you create a new class, add `NullMarked`, meaning types are assumed to be non-null by default.
+Whenever you create a new class, add `@NullMarked`, meaning types are assumed to be non-null by default.
+For less obvious placing such as on generics or arrays, see the [JSpecify docs](https://jspecify.dev/docs/user-guide/).

 **For classes added by upstream**: Keep using both `@Nullable` and `@NotNull` from `org.jetbrains.annotations`.
 These will be replaced later.